On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models: Nonlinear Market Microstructure Noise Models

 An example of this market microstructure model is visualized in Figure \ref{fig:marketmicrostucturemodel}.
 The intervals $A_{t_j}$ are denoted by thick vertical lines.
 Note, that these are also the supports of the filtering distributions.
 Larger intervals $A_{t_j}$ are usually due to a larger bid-ask spread.

 \textbf{Example 3 (market maker quotes):}\\ In case where market maker quotes are available instead of order book data, we only have a single bid and a single ask level $\alpha_{t_j}$ and $\beta_{t_j}$, respectively, which satisfy $\alpha_{t_j} < \beta_{t_j}$.
 That is, $y_{t_j}$ is either equal to $\alpha_{t_j}$ or equal to $\beta_{t_j}$.
-Corresponding to the deterministic case in Example 1 we set
+Corresponding to deterministic rounding as in Example 1 (i) we set